Minneapolis & St. Paul DWI Lawyers

 At Kassius Benson Law, P.A., we provide experienced representation of individuals charged with DWI throughout the state of Minnesota.
 We have established a DWI and Criminal Vehicular Crimes Group within the Criminal Division of the Firm in order to provide the most effective, current and relevant criminal defense to these matters.

-A driving while impaired offense, “DWI” (often incorrectly referred to as driving while intoxicated) starts with a police officer or state trooper stopping your car on a public highway.
+A driving while intoxicated offense, “DWI”, starts with a police officer or state trooper stopping your car on a public highway.
 The officer must have an articulable reason stop the car, but it can be as simple as a minor traffic violation or even a defective part on the car (e.g., a broken taillight).
 The officer will ask the driver questions seeking to get admissions that the driver has been drinking and to assess whether the driver’s speech is slurred and whether there is an odor of alcohol coming from the car.
 If the officer has suspicions that the driver has been drinking, he will ask the driver to get out of the car and ask him to perform sobriety tests (e.g., one-leg stand, heel to toe walk and verbal tests (counting, spelling)).
 The officer may ask the driver to take a preliminary breath test (“PBT”).
 If the driver takes the test and fails it, this is a factor justifying an arrest for driving while under the influence (the evidence of this PBT is not admissible in trial).
 Failing the test or a refusal to take it, along with probable cause for a DWI, triggers the implied consent law triggering driver’s license revocation consequences.
 The driver is generally placed under arrest at this point if the officer believes he has probable cause for a D.W.I. and the driver is taken to a police station where an implied consent advisory is read to the driver who either takes another breath test (this one can be used in court) or refuses to take the test.
 A refusal is a gross misdemeanor crime.

 A driver arrested for DWI also faces a revocation of his driver’s license and in some circumstances impoundment of his license plates and even a forfeiture of his car.
 An experienced lawyer should be retained as soon as possible to provide defense in responding to these consequences.